ClickHouse/clickhouse-analyzer/README.md

 ## Goal

-The idea for this project is to have a tool like [rust-analyzer](https://rust-analyzer.github.io) for ClickHouse SQL (LSP, auto-complete, code suggestions, analysis, node extraction, etc.)
+The idea for this project is to have a tool like [rust-analyzer](https://rust-analyzer.github.io) for ClickHouse SQL (LSP, auto-complete, formatting, code suggestions, analysis, node extraction, etc.)

 ## Contributing